idoybh/makeBuild/README.md

 Set this to `1` to skip waiting for a keypress on each reboot.
 This will make the script automatically reboot from and to recovery.
 Set to `0` by default.
+##### UPLOAD_DONE_MSG
+Set this to an extra message you want to send when upload is done.
+A good option may be a tag list or a link to changelog.
+Set to nothing to disable.
+Disabled by default.
 ##### TWRP_PIN
 Set this to the decryption pin used to decrypt data in TWRP.
 Other possible values are: